 Since health care law is a legal subspecialty, recent law school graduates must have the right combination of education and experience to secure employment in the field.
-As the premier health law program in the country, the Center for Health Law Studies at SLU LAW recognizes that educational experiences in health law must exist both in and out of the classroom.
-The Health Law Semester in Washington D.C. provides these experiences.
+As the premier health law program in the country, SLU LAW's Center for Health Law Studies recognizes that educational experiences in health law must exist both in and out of the classroom.
+The Health Law Semester in Washington, D.C. provides these experiences.

 Placements have included: